 Tanya Grosshans is a small town Artist from Aurora, Nebraska.
 She is a wife, and mother to four wonderful children.
 She uses acrylic in most of her creations on canvas, finding inspiration from the Midwest landscapes and farmsteads she’s known since childhood.
 Old buildings, windmills, and cattle often find their way into her artwork, though she’s willing to branch out into just about any subject her clients request.

 Tanya has always wanted to find a way to continue her passion for painting.
 Even in elementary school, art was the highlight of her day.
 After finishing high school, getting married and starting a family, artistry was put on hold, though she found ways to express her creativity throughout her home and in gifts she made for friends and family.
 Now that her children are all in school, she can devote more time to her art.
 Her pieces are often displayed at the local boutique, in Jim’s Usave pharmacy, and exhibited at local events.
 She also attended The Cattlemans Ball in 2018.

 Tanya views each day as a blessing from God.
 She is grateful for every moment, either with her family or in her home studio.
 She gives all credit to her Creator for,” He has made everything beautiful in its own time.”
 Ecclesiastes 3:11

 You can find her on Facebook at The Country Canvas and also purchase her work at thecountrycanvas.com.

-To view additional fiber and illustration work, please visit katelaing-kateworks.com or find my Instagram corner at @bravelykatelaing.
+To view additional fiber and collage works, please visit lionheartcanyonstudio.com — or explore my Instagram corner at @lionheartcanyonstudio.